When is the Kettle Pond Writers’ Conference?

 Absolutely!
 Books will be available for sale every evening during social time following faculty readings.
-Because Kettle Pond is a community-focused event we won’t facilitate formal book signings, to allow all of our and writers are more than welcome to ask our faculty and visiting readers to sign them.
+Because Kettle Pond is a community-focused event we won’t facilitate formal book signings, to allow all of our writers to enjoy the conference.
+Writers are more than welcome to ask our faculty and visiting readers to sign books in the evenings.

 I may need to arrive late/leave the conference early, is that possible?

 We encourage all of our writers to be on campus for the duration of the conference, though we understand that sometimes travel options are limited and personal and professional obligations can come up without warning.
-Writers who will need to arrive late or leave early should contact conference staff as soon as they are aware of their plans to ensure someone is available to facilitate check-in/-out.
+Writers who will need to arrive late or leave early should contact conference staff as soon as they are aware of their plans to ensure someone is available to meet them for check-in or check-out.